manuel-192/m-more2/README.md

 :--- | :---| :---
 gnome-hearts | a card game; a rescued version only with no new features

-## Special note
+## Special notes

-Any of the packages here may be removed if there are good reasons to do so.
+- Any of the packages here may be removed if there are good reasons to do so.
+- 2023-Feb-11: repo has changed, see [this](../../../m-repo-info/blob/master/README.md)!